 Do we have a way out?

-TABLAB from iDream Education can play a transformational role in solving this crisis.
-TABLAB is a personalised learning tool, which delivers five different categories of content covering the entire learning spectrum of a child in the local language and aligned with the state board.
-The entire content is delivered through a platform, which does not allow the child to misuse the tablets in any way.
-A child can choose to learn whatever they wish to learn, through any mechanism such as videos, games or books and at a pace, which suits them best.
+The TABLAB solution from iDream Education name iPrep Digital Library can play a transformational role in solving this crisis.
+Our iPrep Digital Library- TABLAB is a personalised learning tool.
+It delivers multiple categories of learning content covering the entire learning spectrum of a child.
+All that is in the local language and aligned with the state board.
+The entire content is delivered through a platform.
+This platform does not allow the child to misuse the tablets in any way.
+A child can choose to learn whatever they wish to learn.
+They can do it through any mechanism such as videos, practice tests, books, or notes.
+All that at a pace, which suits them best.

-If we go back to our scenario of cramped classrooms, while the teacher is teaching students from one grade, he/she can engage the students from other grade through TABLAB.
+If we go back to our scenario of cramped classrooms, while the teacher is teaching students from one grade, he/she can engage the students from another grade through iPrep Digital Library- TABLAB.
 Without any disturbance, all groups of students will continue to learn in the most optimised learning environment ever.
-After the teacher finishes with one group, he/she can swap the tablets and continue to teach the second group while the earlier one engages through tablets.
+After the teacher finishes with one group, he/she can swap the tablets.
+They can continue to teach the second group while the earlier one engages through tablets.

-And because students even in rural areas are already familiar with touch-based devices, they easily take up to learning on the tablets.
-Local language multimedia and play way app based content ensures students enjoy learning which increases engagement leading to proactive learning.
+And because students even in rural areas are already familiar with touch-based devices, they easily take up learning on tablets.
+Local language multimedia and play way app-based content ensures students enjoy learning which increases engagement leading to proactive learning.